-Icon Action Description Placement Region tool Controls the behavior of the mouse while in the Floorplanner view.
-Allows the manipulation of Placement Regions and Placement Region Constraints (see page 329).
-When the Placement Region Tool is active, the mouse may be used to create new placement regions (see page 330), move (see page 332) or resize (see page 332) existing placement regions, and/or assign objects to placement region constraints (see page 333).
-D g Selection tool Controls the behavior of the mouse while in the Floorplanner view.
+Figure 10: Screenshot of Floorplanner View, Including Expanded Fly-Out Palette lcon Action Description Placement Region tool Controls the behavior of the mouse while in the Floorplanner view.
+Allows the manipulation of Placement Regions and Placement Region Constraints (see page 338).
+When the Placement Region Tool is active, the mouse may be used to create new placement regions (see page 339), move (see page 341) or resize (see page 341) existing placement regions, and/or assign objects to placement region constraints (see page 342). ß Selection tool Controls the behavior of the mouse while in the Floorplanner view.
 The selection tool creates a selection rectangle when the left mouse button is pressed and held.
-Any objects in the selection rectangle are applied with the current selection action, as configured in the fly-out palette. • Placement tool Controls the behavior of the mouse while in the Floorplanner view.
+Any objects in the selection rectangle are applied with the current selection action, as configured in the fly-out palette.
+Placement tool Controls the behavior of the mouse while in the Floorplanner view.
 The placement tool either pans the view or allows drag-and-drop placement of instances with the mouse drag when the left mouse button is pressed and held.

-Icon Action Description Q Zoom tool Controls the behavior of the mouse while in the Floorplanner view.
+Table 20: Floorplanner View Toolbar Buttons ------------------------ ---------------------- lcon Action Description Q Zoom tool Controls the behavior of the mouse while in the Floorplanner view.
 The zoom tool creates a zoom-in rectangle when the left mouse button is pressed and held, then dragged to the lower-right.
-The zoom tool creates a zoom-out line when the left mouse button is pressed and held, then dragged to the upper-left. • Zoom in Increases the current zoom level in the Floorplanner view by 200%.
-Q Zoom out Decreases the current zoom level in the Floorplanner view by 200%. ₹.
-Save Pre- placement Constraints Opens the Save Placement dialog (see page 164) allowing the current placement to be saved to a preplacement constraints file (.pdc).
+The zoom tool creates a zoom-out line when the left mouse button is pressed and held, then dragged to the upper-left. Ð, Zoom in Increases the current zoom level in the Floorplanner view by 200%.
+Q Zoom out Decreases the current zoom level in the Floorplanner view by 200%.
+4 Save Pre- placement Constraints Opens the Save Placement dialog (see page 171) allowing the current placement to be saved to a pre- placement constraints file (.pdc).